ocbe-uio/library-code/README.md

 # Introduction

-This repository contains some tools and notes that aid research software development.
+This repository contains scripts to aid research software development.

 RSE stands for Research Software Engineer, but these tools are free to use by anyone who finds them potentially useful.